I still know it's you! On Challenges in Anonymizing Source Code: Anonymization Deficits

 \section{Anonymization Deficits}

 Our empirical analysis demonstrates that the four candidate techniques offer only limited protection in practice.
-So far, however, we do not understand the reason for this deficit.
-In this section, we take a closer look on this problem and introduce two methods for explaining the decisions of attribution methods~(\autoref{subsec:impr-code-anonym-understanding}).
-Based on these explanations, we then uncover clues left by the techniques in the source code (\autoref{subsec:impr-code-anonym-identified-clues}).
-This analysis enables us to finally improve Tigress, as the best approach in our experiments, and iteratively remove remaining clues (\autoref{subsec:impr-code-anonym-eliminate-clues}).
+In this section, we take a closer look on this problem and introduce two methods for explaining the decisions of attribution.
+Based on these explanations, we then uncover clues left by the techniques in the source code.
+This analysis enables us to finally improve Tigress, as the best approach in our experiments, and iteratively remove remaining clues.